-The IDP recognizes tourism as one of the key economic sectors in the municipality, calling for the development of a tourism master plan or a municipal wide tourism strategy.
+The IDP recognizes tourism as one of the key economic sectors in the municipality, calling for tedevelopment of a tourism master plan or a municipal wide tourism strategy.
 Council adopted the LED and Tourism Strategy on 30 June 2022.
 Both strategies were developed in house.
 The local tourism offices need urgent support from the government department to assist in either funding of programs or the development of each town.

 The tourism sector can contribute significantly to the reduction of unemployment.
-Kannaland local economy is built on the opportunities created by tourists visiting the area.
+Kannaland baleconomy is built on the opportunities created by tourists visiting the area.
 It is essential that the tourism industry be further developed and investment into this industry be promoted to ensure continuous growth.
 The aim is that each town should have a tourism satellite office which will reside under the Kannaland Tourism umbrella.

-Declaration of Loans and Grants made by the municipality: Year 0 All Organisation or Person in receipt of Loans /Grants provided by the municipality Nature of project Conditions attached to funding Value Year 2022/ 2023 R' 000 Value Year 2023/ 2024 R' 000 Total Amount committed 2023/2024 Calitzdorp Tourism Bureau Promoting and marketing tourism in Calitzdorp Business and action plan R160 000 R160 000 R200 000
+Declaration of Loans and Grants made by the municipality: Year 0

+All Organization Nature of project Conditions Value Value

+or Person in attached to Year Year 2023/

+receipt of Loans funding 2022/ 2024 Total

+/Grants 2023 R' 000 Amount

+provided by the R' 000 committed

+municipality 2023/2024

+Promoting and

+Calitzdorp marketing tourism in Business and R160

+Tourism Bureau Calitzdorp action plan 000 R160 000 R200 000

+Promoting and

-Promoting and Ladismith marketing of Tourism Business and R160 Tourism Bureau in Ladismith action plans 000 R160 000 R200 000
+Ladismith marketing of Tourism Business and R160

+Tourism Bureau in Ladismith action plans 000 R160 000 R200 000

-TABLE 42: DECLARATION OF LOANS AND GRANTS MADE BY THE MUNICIPALITY:
+TABLE 59: DECLARATION OF LOANS AND GRANTS MADE BY THE MUNICIPALITY:

-3.12 Libraries
+3.13 Libraries